 This article is not just a guide.
-It's a strategic analysis designed for you, professionals, to decipher howDHL insurance works, its real rates and, above all, its limitations.
+It's a strategic analysis designed for you, professionals, to decipher howDHL insurance works, its real rates and, above all, its limitations, with an analysis in the event of lost, damaged or stolen parcels.
 We'll show you a modern, high-performance alternative designed to secure your business and your cash flow.
+You can also find our 2025 carriers' parcel insurance comparison and the entire ad valorem encyclopedia, with an analysis of CMS offers and logistics solutions.

 Understanding DHL Parcel Insurance: The Default Solution